lekipising/portfolio-2.0/README.md

 # Liplan Lekipising - Portfolio

-Welcome to my portfolio project 👋
+Hi, welcome to my portfolio project 👋

 This project was built using *Next JS*, *Tailwind CSS*, *TypeScript* and *Framer motion*.